AthanorLabs/atomic-swap/docs/stagenet.md

 Swaps can be performed on the Sepolia (Ethereum testnet) together with the Monero Stagenet network.
 This document describes how to do stagenet swaps.

-> Note: stagenet and mainnet swaps currently takes around 20 minutes due to the 2-minute block time and required 10 confirmations before funds can be spent.
+> Note: stagenet and mainnet swaps currently take around 20 minutes due to the 2-minute block time and required 10 confirmations before funds can be spent.

 > Note: the `swapd` process directly interacts with an unlocked Monero wallet and Ethereum private key.
 This is to allow for a smoother swap process that doesn't require any interaction from you once initiated.
 However, this effectively gives `swapd` access to all your (testnet) funds.
 In the future, there will be a mode that does not access your keys/wallet, but will require user interaction during a swap.